abcdesktopio/docs/opsdocs/docs/contribute/overview.md

     6. Reduced Learning Curve: Allowing for multiple programming languages means that developers do not have to learn a new language just to contribute to a project.
 This reduced learning curve makes it easier for newcomers to join the project and contributes to a more active developer community.
     7. Avoiding Vendor Lock-In: By supporting multiple programming languages, you avoid vendor lock-in, as developers are not tied to a specific language or technology stack.
 This flexibility allows projects to adapt to changing needs and market trends without having to completely rewrite their codebase.

-??? success must "Every bug report or support request must be done throws Github ticketing"
+??? success must "Every bug report or support request must be filed through GitHub's ticketing system"
-    1. Centralized Management: By using the single platform GitHub for all bug reports and support requests, it becomes easier to manage and track these issues in one place.
+    1. Centralized Management: By using GitHub as a single platform for all bug reports and support requests, it becomes easier to manage and track these issues in one place.
 This centralization makes it simpler for developers to address problems quickly and maintain the quality of their project.
     2. Increased Visibility: With a public ticketing system, other community members can view and contribute to discussions related to bug reports and support requests.
 This increased visibility helps foster collaboration and ensures that the most effective solutions are found.
     3. Improved Organization: A centralized ticketing system allows for better organization of issues, making it easier to prioritize and manage tasks based on their severity, impact, or dependencies.
 This improved organization can lead to more efficient resolution times.
     4. Transparency and Accountability: Public ticketings foster transparency by making the entire process of resolving issues visible to the community.
 This accountability ensures that developers are responsive to user needs and address issues in a timely manner.